Beau's a Big Boy Now:)

 Hi Everyone,

 Just wanted to let you know that Beau is sleeping through the night.
 I decided to let him out of his crate at night.
 It's been 3 nights now and no mishaps.
 He only chews on his many chew toys and chew bones.
-No potty problems either.
-Very Happy
+No potty problems either. :D

-Needless to say: We're all getting a good nights sleep Laughing
+Needless to say: We're all getting a good nights sleep :lol:

 Karen and Beaumont